gerstung-lab/AML-multistage/README.md

    > rmarkdown::render("SupplementaryMethodsCode.R")

 Additional code chunks can be found in `code`, mainly for parallelising some heavy computations in an LSF environment.
-Code for the multistage calculator can be found in `code/multistage`.
+Code for the multistage calculator can be found in `aml-multistage`.
 Data is located in the `data` subfolder.